Settling in to University

 The information here will help you plan and make small, gradual changes to work towards better sleep hygiene.

 The first step is to keep a sleep diary for a week or two, so that you have a realistic snapshot of your current sleep habits.

-Then consider what have you learnt from keeping your sleep diary?
+Then consider what you have learnt from keeping your sleep diary.
 Roughly how many hours of sleep are you averaging per night?
-What quality is your sleep/how well rested do you feel?
+What quality is your sleep, and how well rested do you feel?
 Have you noticed any patterns for when sleep is better or worse?

 It is also possible to buy sleep monitors, or download an app to your phone that connects with a suitable smartwatch, which can also monitor the general parameters of sleep.